Clement-W/bicycle-counter/README.md

 ### Choice of pre-trained model

-Today, it is EfficientNet based models (EfficientDet) that provide the best overall performances, and can work well for low latency applications.
+Today, EfficientNet based models (EfficientDet) provide best overall performance while preserving efficiency for low latency applications.
 For example, `EfficientDet D1 640x640` can perform inference in 54ms on a nvidia-tesla-v100GPU, and obtain a COCO mAP of 38.4.
 As we aim to work on a live application on the jetson nano, this pre-trained model offers the best compromise between inference time and performances.

 ### Configuration of the training